 Upper Great Himalaya Trail / Nepal Traverse – 2011 / 2013

 Trekking: by foot from the North-West triple border point to the North-East triple border point through the Nepalese Himalayas.
-Completing the Upper Great Himalaya Trail (1,700 km in literature, in reality roughly 1,600 km) + 400 kilometres extra in the Far West (up and down triple border point, then by district Bajhang to Humla, from where we followed the Upper GHT).
-We crossed 22 passes above 5,000 metres, among the 5 technical ones (Tilman, Tashi Labtsa, Amphu Labtsa, West Col and East Col).
+Completing the Upper Great Himalaya Trail (1,700 km in literature, in reality roughly 1,600 km) + 400 kilometres extra in the Far West (up and down triple border point, then by district Bajhang to Humla, from where we followed the Upper GHT/High Route).
+We crossed 22 passes above 5,000 metres, among the 5 technical glacierpasses (Tilman, Tashi Labtsa, Amphu Labtsa, West Col and East Col).

 Stage 1 – 2011: from Darchula to NW triple border point (Tinkar La at 5,258 m), the start of the Traverse to the east.
 The end-point of the first stage was Jomsom;